Biography of Guru Nanak Dev (1469-1539)

 Spiritual successor: Guru Angad

 Nanak was born in Katak on Kartik Purnima in a village called Talwandi situated on the banks of the Ravi river.
 Some scholars consider his date of birth as April 15, 1469, in Baisakh month.
 But the prevailing date is Kartik Purnima, which falls in October-November, 15 days after Diwali.
-His father’s name was Kalyan Chand Das Bedi commonly known as Mehta Kalu, and his mother’s name was Mata Tripta.
+He belongs to a middle-class Hindu family, his father’s name was Kalyan Chand Das Bedi commonly known as Mehta Kalu, and his mother’s name was Mata Tripta.
 His sister’s name was Nanaki she was five years older than him.

 Since childhood, Guru Nanak had many qualities like spiritual, prudent, and thoughtful.
 He learned Hindi and Sanskrit at the age of seven.
 He used to be indifferent to worldly subjects from childhood and was an extraordinary child.
 Young Nanak used to astound his teachers with his knowledge of divine matters.
 He refused to partake in traditional religious rituals and spent all his time in spiritual contemplation and Satsang.